Here’s how to fix your computer screen when it turns green.

 From a loose cable to hardware failure.

-So if you want to know why your screen turned green and how to fix it, then this article is for you.
+So if you want to learn all about why your screen turned green and how to fix it, then this article is for you.

 Let’s get started!